jerith/hrmpy/README.rst

 hrmpy
 =====

-This is an (incomplete, currently) implementation of the assembler from `Tomorrow Corporation`_'s excellent game `Human Resource Machine`_.
+This is an implementation of the assembler from `Tomorrow Corporation`_'s excellent game `Human Resource Machine`_.

 .. _Tomorrow Corporation: http://tomorrowcorporation.com/
 .. _Human Resource Machine: http://tomorrowcorporation.com/humanresourcemachine